akhilvreddy/Coral-Reef/README.md

 ## Starting this Project

 I started off everything by writing a Java function that would be able to do border and image detection.
-I started off using an open source edge detector, but quikcly realized that it would take a lot of processing power from the somewhat cheap phone that I was given.
+I started off using an open source edge detector, but quickly realized that it would take a lot of processing power from the somewhat cheap phone that I was given.
 After some thinking, this is what I did next:

 <p align="center">